Mike Morath

 Mike Morath (born 1977) is an American software developer and investor.
 He is the commissioner of the Texas Education Agency.
-Prior to joining the agency, he served as a trustee for the Dallas independent school District, where he advocated for school reform and home-rule.
+Prior to joining the agency, he served as a trustee for the Dallas Independent School District, where he advocated for school reform and home-rule.
 Morath began his career in the technology sector.

 Early life

 Morath was born in 1977 and was raised, for a time, in a coal mining town close to Western Virginia.
 His family moved to North Texas, where he attended Garland High School, a public school in Garland, a suburb of Dallas, Texas.
 Morath had an interest in software development as early as age six when he wrote his first computer program.
 In high school, he developed a program to analyze his high school football team's offensive play-calling strategy.

 After graduating from Garland High School in 1995, Morath attended George Washington University.
-He joined Alpha Phi Alpha, a mostly African-American fraternity and was a part of the Black Student Union, serving as director of communications.
+He joined Alpha Phi Alpha, a historically and still predominately African-American fraternity and was a part of the Black Student Union, serving as director of communications.
 He graduated from George Washington with a degree in business administration, completing his bachelor's in two-and-a-half years.